farahnini/Laravel-blog/README.md

 ## Assignment: Add a “Projects” Section

 You will add a new “Projects” section to this Laravel blog app, with full CRUD, role-based permissions, and navigation.
-**You must update the seeder, permissions, migration, model, controller, Blade views, navigation, and routes.**
+**You must update the seeder, permissions, migration, model, controller, routes, and Blade views.**

 ---